 Certain herbal remedies are known to have a calming effect on humans, and the same can be said for our four-legged pals!
-These Advanced, All-Natural Calming Chews are specially formulated for dogs, and can help them relax when they’re feeling nervous.
-In addition to helping with separation anxiety, these treats can ease nerves during thunderstorms, car rides, and other stressful events.
+CBD is a well known tool can help them relax when they’re feeling nervous.
+In addition to helping with separation anxiety, CBD can ease nerves during thunderstorms, car rides, and other stressful events.

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 The information on this website is not intended to replace a one-on-one relationship with a qualified healthcare professional.